State Security Service (Uzbekistan): Leadership

 Rustam Inoyatov was the head of the SNB for over 20 years beginning in 1995.
 The deputy director of the SNB was in 2005 appointed Minister of the Interior.
-A reorganisation of the security and counter-terrorism agencies in the aftermath of the Andijan massacre significantly increased the power and resources of the SNB.
+A reorganisation of the security and counterterrorism agencies in the aftermath of the Andijan massacre significantly increased the power and resources of the SNB.
 In February 2019, the SNB head Ikhtiyor Abdullayev was fired after he was accused to have conducted surveillance on President Shavkat Mirziyoyev's personal phone.

 Some analysts maintain that the SNB is under the control of the Tashkent clan, a powerful faction within the Uzbek elite.

 The following people served as chairmen of the Uzbek KGB: